Satellite Monitoring To Reduce NPK Fertilizer

 Solution: Leveraging Satellite Imagery Analytics To Control Fertilizers Input

-Agrinova Group has chosen to go with EOS Crop Monitoring, a satellite-based precision agriculture platform built up on interdisciplinary practices, including AI and machine learning, to meet its business goals.
+Agrinova Group has chosen to go with EOSDA Crop Monitoring, a satellite-based precision agriculture platform built up on interdisciplinary practices, including AI and machine learning, to meet its business goals.
 The software enables growers to track vegetation development at different stages, identify issues threatening crops, and take timely actions.

 Among the platform’s rich functionality, Zoning with vegetation and productivity maps, generated using satellite data and vegetation indices, are the most valuable for precisely applying fertilizers, minimizing environmental impact while maximizing crop productivity.

-On the clients’ side, tech staff from Agrinova Group manage EOS Crop Monitoring together with farm agronomists who provide the baseline information about crops, field location, and boundaries.
+On the clients’ side, tech staff from Agrinova Group manage EOSDA Crop Monitoring together with farm agronomists who provide the baseline information about crops, field location, and boundaries.
 To identify field areas that require nurturing and calculate the exact amount of chemicals, clients create VRA (Variable Rate Application) maps for differential seed planting and fertilizing.
 An appropriate amount of fertilizers is manually set for every field plot, and then the VRA maps can be downloaded as an SHP.
 Zip file and uploaded to the onboard computer to cut expenses on field trips.
 This easy-to-perform operation flow increases farm productivity and improves consulting services’ effectiveness.

 Outcome: Optimized Nitrogen Application And Boosted Business Performance